Miloš Stojčev

-Miloš Stojčev (Милош Стојчев; born 19 January 1987) is a Serbian-Montenegrin professional footballer who plays as a midfielder for Grafičar Beograd.
+Miloš Stojčev (Милош Стојчев; born 19 January 1987) is a Serbian-Montenegrin coach and a former professional footballer who played as a midfielder.

 Club career

 Europe

 Born in Belgrade, Stojčev started playing football in the youth teams of Red Star Belgrade.
 In 2006, he joined Serbian SuperLiga squad of FK Bežanija, another club from the capital Belgrade.
 The following season he signed for the famous Novi Sad club FK Vojvodina where he had little chances to show all his capacities and played only eight games without scoring a goal.
 Another Superliga club, FK Borac Čačak was his next challenge.
 In his first season there he got to be quite an influential player, having played 26 league matches scoring one goal, and having the opportunity to play in the UEFA Cup where his team, after beating FC Dacia Chişinău and Lokomotiv Sofia in the previous rounds, lost to Ajax.
 While with Borac Čačak he appeared in 58 league matches and scored 2 goals, playing primarily as a left midfielder.